THEATRE AT CHATEAU D'AIX

 Under certain circumstances music may be something that is not music, but speech – Friedrich Nietzsche

-Paul Roberts, the artistic director, has led numerous workshops in Europe and America on the theme Pianist as Actor, and has invited colleagues from the drama world to contribute cross-arts classes at the piano summer school in France.
-Notably over the years Wendy Allnutt, actress and former Head of Movement at the Guildhall School of Music & Drama in London, has given classes on movement, dance and mask work.
+Paul Roberts, the artistic director at Chateau d'Aix, has led numerous workshops in Europe and America on the theme Pianist as Actor (explored most recently in his new book Reading Franz Liszt, Revealing the Poetry Behind the Music).
+Over a number of years he has invited theatre colleagues to contribute cross-arts classes at his piano summer school in France: notably Wendy Allnutt, actor and former Head of Movement at the Guildhall School of Music & Drama in London, has given classes on movement, dance and mask work.
 The experience for pianists, in both the amateur and advanced classes, has proved revelatory.

-Wendy Allnutt will be joined at Chateau d'Aix by acclaimed writer and director Oliver Bennet, and actresses Florence Roberts and Grace Andrews (see Tutors, below).
+Wendy Allnutt will be joined at Chateau d'Aix 2025 by acclaimed writer and director Oliver Bennett, and actors Florence Roberts and Grace Andrews (see Tutors, below).

 TUTORS